-Sometimes just trying out a new park is entertainment enough to keep the children happy!
+You don’t always need a grand day out for a nice time with the kids.
+A local park is entertainment enough to keep the children happy!
 There are plenty of parks and open spaces on our doorsteps.
-Here are a few suggestions – now we just need to pray for good weather!
+Here are a few suggestions –

-Managed by the National Trust, Clent Hills offers the miles of way marked footpaths, bridleways and easy access trails offering breath-taking panoramic views over the Cotswolds, Shropshire Hills and Welsh borders.
+Managed by the National Trust, Clent Hills offers miles of waymarked footpaths, bridleways and easy access trails offering breathtaking panoramic views over the Cotswolds, Shropshire Hills and Welsh borders.
 There’s also an enclosed natural play area near the Nimmings Wood car park and a cafe.

 Riverside Meadows, Stourport